Last Updated on August 22, 2022.

-Review our article How to Encourage a Hedgehog to Release a Bite, to better prepare you should a bite occur.
+- Review our article “How to Encourage a Hedgehog to Release a Bite” to better prepare you should a bite occur.

-Although incurable hedgehogs are rare, there is a possibility that hedgehogs just want to bite.
+- Although incurable hedgehogs are rare, there is a possibility that hedgehogs just want to bite.

-After all the above prevention and behavior modifications have been tried, it may be necessary to do a “skin test”.
-To do this test, wear the gloves that have been used previously so that your hands are covered.
+- After all prevention and behavior modifications have been tried, it may be necessary to do a “skin test”.
+Here are the steps for this test:

 - Expose your arm so that the hedgehog has an opportunity to smell your skin.

-Hedgehogs that attempt to bite or do bite may simply have a personality flaw.
+- Hedgehogs that attempt to bite or DO bite may simply have a personality flaw.

-Most breeders will exchange a biting hedgehog if you have worked with the breeder and followed their suggestions.
+- Most breeders will exchange a biting hedgehog if you have worked with the breeder and followed their suggestions.

 Bites and Infection

-“Any skin injury is at risk of becoming infected.
+- “Any skin injury is at risk of becoming infected.
 An infection can occur when bacteria from the environment gets into an open wound, such as a scratch, cut, scrape, or puncture wound”. http://www.wisegeek.com/what-are-the-most-common-wound-infection-symptoms.htm

-Based on the research for this article, a hedgehog bite from a healthy hedgehog on a healthy individual is at no more risk for infection than any other skin injury.
+- Based on the research for this article, a hedgehog bite from a healthy hedgehog on a healthy individual is at no more risk for infection than any other skin injury.